ueapy/pythoncourse2020/src/index.md

 ## What?
-* The 3-day workshop organised by [EnvEast DTP](http://www.enveast.ac.uk/) and [Cefas](http://www.cefas.co.uk/) will give a hands-on introduction to [Python](http://www.python.org/) programming language.
+* The 5 half-day workshop organised by [EnvEast DTP](http://www.enveast.ac.uk/) and [Cefas](http://www.cefas.co.uk/) will give a hands-on introduction to [Python](http://www.python.org/) programming language.
 * It will start with basics of Python scripting and then focus on the analysis and visualisation of data formats commonly used in environmental sciences.
 * No previous Python experience is required!

 *[Download flyer in PDF](flyer/flyer.pdf)*

 ## When?
-28 June - 3 July 2020
+29 June - 3 July 2020

 ## Where?
 The comfort of your own home